 Best for: Adventure travelers

 World Nomads is a travel insurance company that offers coverage for medical care, trip delay and cancellation, lost baggage, and more.
-It also offers “adventure sports and activities” coverage, which provides reimbursement for injuries sustained in over 200 different activities.
-Travel policies from World Nomads are underwritten by Nationwide Insurance—a well-known and highly-rated insurance agency.
+It also offers “adventure sports and activities” coverage, reimbursing injuries sustained in over 200 different activities.
+Travel policies from World Nomads are underwritten by Nationwide Insurance—a well-known and highly rated insurance agency.

 Coverage: